CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/software-install-cyclecloud.md

 `cd cyclecloud-cmaq`

-### Change the group to cmaq recursively for the /shared directory
+### Optional - Change the group to cmaq recursively for the /shared directory/build

-    `sudo chgrp -R cmaq /shared`
+    `sudo chgrp -R cmaq /shared/build`

 ### Check what modules are available on the cluster